feross/simple-get/README.md

 ## features

-This module is designed to be the lightest possible wrapper on top of node.js `http`, but supporting:
+This module is designed to be the lightest possible wrapper on top of node.js `http`, but supporting essential features:

 - follows redirects
 - automatically handles gzip/deflate responses